mkkurt/iconicli-project/README.md

 # iconicli test project

-- Test project assignment for Iconicli
+- Fullstack Test Project Assignment for Iconicli Internship
-- Using MongoDB, ExpressJS and React
+- Using MongoDB, ExpressJS and ReactJS